|

 The

-energy units cost, and I could decide for myself if they were cheaper.
-She
+much her company’s energy units cost, and I could decide for myself if they

 And